Loss-Complexity Landscape and Model Structure Functions: Numerical Validation and Experiments

 \subsection{Experiment Setup}

-In order to test the the above theory computationally, we implement several regression tasks: polynomial regression, Fourier expansions, and tree-based regressors.
+In order to test the the above theory computationally, we implement several regression tasks: polynomial regression, Fourier expansions, and tree-based models.
 All experiments explicitly match theoretical predictions and align with empirical overfitting thresholds.

 The task at hand is to learn a function from noisy data.
 The function, for simplicity, being just $f(x) = \sin 2 n \pi x$, $x \in [0,1]$.
 The noise is sampled from the normal distribution $N(0, \sigma^2)$.